 The acceptance distance for any sample is given by the density distribution, i.e. the amount of black, in the region covered by the sample on the source image

-To do this, the authors propose choosing square samples for the colors themselves, and then combining those sample colors to build each tile (4 source images for each tile) as depicted in the figure below:
+To do this, the authors propose choosing square samples for the colours themselves, and then combining those sample colours to build each tile (4 source images for each tile) as depicted in the figure below:

 This way, since each matching edge comes from the same image, they will align properly.

 For the case of blue noise samples however, things get a bit more involved: we not only need the noise patterns to match on the edges, but we also need the resulting merged tiles to preserve their PD properties: we don’t want merged samples to form clusters.
 The authors of [Kopf 06] propose making use of a Voronoi diagram containing all the samples to be merged and then building a seam from the path that minimizes a cost function which penalizes nearby samples.
 Put in plain words, this means merging the source PD distributions by cutting along an irregular seam passing by those areas where points are further away on average.